-Four years later, Yahoo still doesn’t know how Russia hacked 3 billion accounts
+Four years later, Yahoo still doesn’t know how 3 billion accounts were hacked

 Most iOS devices now run iOS 11